alexander-ustyan/Active-Directory/README.md

 <h2> Start Here: </h2>

 <strong> First Steps: 1.
 Create a Resource Group (Set name and region) 2.
 Create a Virtual Network inside the Resource Group 3.
 Create a Virtual Machine (VM1 - dc-1):
-(Begin by logging into the Azure portal and creating a new resource group.
+GENERAL START OVERVIEW: (Begin by logging into the Azure portal and creating a new resource group.
 Deploy two Virtual Machines: one running Windows Server 2022 to host Active Directory and another running Windows 10 for client testing.
 Configure the virtual network and subnet settings to ensure that both VMs can communicate, and enable Remote Desktop access on each machine) </strong>

 <p>
   <img src="https://i.imgur.com/VlOOQH5.png" height="80%" width="80%" alt="Azure VM Provisioning"/>